Sadiq Gurbanov

-Sadig Gurbanov (Sadiq Haqverdi oğlu Qurbanov; born on July 12, 1972, in Alikli, Ilich district) is a candidate of technical sciences.
-Member of the New Azerbaijan Party, deputy of the 6th Meeting of the National Assembly of the Republic of Azerbaijan (2020).
+Sadig Gurbanov (Sadiq Haqverdi oğlu Qurbanov; born on July 12, 1972, in Alikli, Ilich district) - An Azerbaijani public, political and statesman.
+He holds a Candidate of Technical Sciences degree.
+He is a member of the New Azerbaijan Party Audit Commission and a deputy of the National Assembly of Azerbaijan of the VI and VII convocations.
+He is the chairman of the Natural Resources, Energy and Ecology Committee of the National Assembly.
+It is noted that he is one of the first members of the New Azerbaijan Party.

 Biography

 Sadik Gurbanov was born on July 12, 1972, in the Alekli village of Sharur district of Nakhchivan.
 He graduated from Arabyengica village secondary school in 1989 and entered the Baku State University Faculty of Mechanics and Mathematics in the same year.
 After completing his education in 1994, he became a doctoral student at the same faculty and also worked as a laboratory assistant in the department of "Theoretical Mechanics and Mechanics of the Whole Environment".
 In 2005, he defended his candidate's thesis and received the title of candidate of technical sciences.
 He studied at BSU Faculty of Law between 1997 and 2001.
 Between 2001 and 2004, upon the invitation of the National People's Congress, he studied at the "State and Municipal Administration" Faculty of the Public Administration Academy affiliated with the President.

 He is married and has two children.